KeckObservatory/kpub/scripts/README.md

 # kpub scripts

-This directory contains scripts to generate ad hoc visualisations or lists from the Kepler/K2 publication database.
+This directory contains scripts used outside of normal operations. usually for creating the database from scratch, etc